 The attribute fields that will be in the output with the corresponding field properties and source fields.
 By default, all fields from the inputs will be included.

 Fields can be added, deleted, renamed, and reordered, and you can change their properties.

-Merge rules allow you to specify how values from two or more input fields are merged or combined into a single output value.
-There are several merge rules you can use to determine how the output field will be populated with values.
+Merge rules allow you to specify how values from two or more input fields will be merged or combined into a single output value.
+The following merge rules can be used to determine how the output field will be populated with values: